hdShang/arxiv-daily/docs/cs-RO/2025-08-01/papers/250800354v1-omni-scan-creating-visually-accurate-digital-twin-object-models-usin.md

 ---
 layout: default
-title: Omni-Scan: Creating Visually-Accurate Digital Twin Object Models Using a Bimanual Robot with Handover and Gaussian Splat Merging
+title: "Omni-Scan: Creating Visually-Accurate Digital Twin Object Models Using a Bimanual Robot with Handover and Gaussian Splat Merging"
 ---

 # Omni-Scan: Creating Visually-Accurate Digital Twin Object Models Using a Bimanual Robot with Handover and Gaussian Splat Merging